GoltsevEugene/number-ninja-privacy/README.md

 If future versions add advertising, purchases, analytics, accounts, network features, or other data processing, this policy will be updated before those changes are released.

+## Developer

+Number Ninja is developed by Ievgen Holtsev.

 ## Contact

 For privacy questions, contact: **[makaveli.apps@gmail.com]**